 “The following is a continuation of my Event Development Series.
-Several years ago, I started the series with the first section, “Initial Development” The second section is entitled “Research and Preliminary Planning”.
+Several months ago, I started the series with the first section, “Initial Development”.
+The second section is entitled “Research and Preliminary Planning”.
 Now that you and your team have decided to proceed with the event, it’s time to get serious!
 As suggested previously, any thoughts and idea are more then welcome!”

 Research and Preliminary Planning

 You’ve determined that you “financially” want to proceed with your festival or event and you and your committee have completed plenty of “research”.
 Now it’s time to start your “Preliminary Planning”.